All Episodes

 Although it may be the other way around.

-But either way, I think the scenarios add up to once again it being a really, really tall hill to climb for a third party.
+But either way, I think the scenarios add up to, once again, it being a really, really tall hill to climb for a third party.

 And I think that probably holds up theoretically this year, too, if it were to happen.

-This is funny, he was talking about San Bernardino.
+He was talking about Sam Bernardino.

-14 people that come and shoot a place up, and they're uh people gave him a wedding shower.
+And he said, 14 people, 14 people that come and shoot a place up.

 If he had guns on the other side, if I'd have been out there, boom.